wistia/wistia-open-docs/_posts/troubleshooting.md

 ### Reset Your Internet Connection

 Just like uploading, internet connection can affect playback.
-Try resetting your router and making sure you have a secure connection.
+Try resetting your router and make sure you have a secure connection.
 All set?
 It's time to start investigating.

 ### Try a Different Browser